Torus Drawing Guide

 When it curves, the foreground part (red) overlaps the background part (blue).

-Pay attention how the red lines are also present when rendering.
+Pay attention to how the red lines are also present when rendering.

 For realistic texture rendering, visit my texture drawing guide.